tarwn/lessthandot-hugo/blogs/content/posts/2009-11-05-don-t-prefix-your-table-names-with-tbl.md

 Where	Table_Type = 'Base Table'
        	And Table_Name Like 'tbl%'
 ```
 **How to correct it:** Rename the table to remove the prefix.
-This is not as simple as it seems because this table could be referenced from a number of places, including views, stored procedures, user defined functions, index creation scripts, in-line SQL (embedded within front end applications), etc…
+This is not as simple as it seems because this table could be referenced from a number of places, including views, stored procedures, user defined functions, index creation scripts, in-line SQL (embedded within front end applications), etc...

 **Level of severity:** mild